 Note: Tuition costs listed do not include additional fees or the cost of textbooks and materials.
 Tuition fees are subject to annual changes.
 This information is provided solely for estimating the cost of attendance.

-Course fees vary and are viewable in the students MyUW account, and do not include costs for materials such as textbooks, additional course fees, or software.
+Course fees vary and are viewable in the students MyUW account, and do not include any costs for materials such as textbooks, additional course fees, or software.

 Students in all fee-based programs are ineligible for the state employee tuition exemption program, institutional tuition waivers or the Undergraduate/Graduate University Grant programs, including the Husky Promise program.